UmutAlpTuglu/azure-lab/README.md

 The pipeline combines the first three steps, but before it logs in with [connection-json](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret).
 Create the needed secrets and the pipeline even fetches the newest chart version.
 If there are changes to the helm chart, you should change chart version in [Chart.yaml](ws/src/pointcloud-detection-helm/Chart.yaml) so a new package appears in container registry.

+### Infrastructure as Code (IaC)

+In this Repo there is a cheap Azure Kubernetes Service [implementation](terraform-aks) via Terraform.
+The [docs](terraform-aks/README.md) and the implementation contain a basic setup with basic loadbalancer, kubelet networking and the cheapest VM size I found in the azure portal.

 ## Next steps